-The YMCA believes that a well-trained workforce is critical both to the provision of quality services to individuals served and to staff retention.
+The SCC believes that a well-trained workforce is critical both to the provision of quality services to individuals served and to staff retention.
 The SCC Training Plan is developed and implemented to assist case management, licensing, and other child welfare staff to demonstrate the knowledge, skills, and abilities necessary to competently perform their duties and responsibilities as child welfare professionals.
 The training curriculum is designed to: Improve compliance with child welfare practice standards of care; increase staff's knowledge, skills and abilities to promote the safety, permanency and well-being of children; and increase feelings of competency and confidence by child welfare case managers and supervisors.

-The YMCA develops, coordinates, and implements the state approved training plan to ensure qualified direct service personnel.
-The SCC adheres to the requirements of Florida

-Administrative Code 65C-33 Child Welfare and Training Certification for certification of all child welfare professionals, with training provided to case management staff by YMCA Department-certified Trainers.
+The SCC develops, coordinates, and implements the state approved training plan to ensure qualified direct service personnel.
+The SCC adheres to the requirements of Florida child welfare professionals, with training provided to case management staff by SCC Department-certified Trainers.
 The training includes classroom training, structured field activities, and requires successful completion of a knowledge-based test to achieve Phase I Certification.
-Trainees are not allowed to carry caseloads until the Phase I post test has been passed; caseloads thereafter are monitored by the individual case management agencies to ensure a high quality of case practices.
-The Phase II Field Based Performance Assessment Plan is a partnership between the YMCA job coach, SCC case manager, and supervisor, where the learning experience is created and delivered in a peer environment.
-The job coaching experience of the case manager and supervisor, and strives to increase self-direction toward achievement of goals.
-The job coaching relationship extends learning beyond the classroom, allows the case manager to apply fundamental and relevant child welfare concepts to real world practice in the field, and encourages the supervisor to guide and develop child welfare best practice.
+Trainees are not allowed to carry caseloads until the Phase I posttest has been passed; caseloads thereafter are monitored by the individual case management agencies to ensure a high quality of care practices.
+The Phase II Field Based Performance Assessment Plan is a partnership between the SCC job coach, SCC case manager, and supervisor, where the learning experience is created and delivered in a peer environment.
+The job coaching experience is unique to that partnership, considering the history, competency and experience of the case manager and supervisor and strives to increase self-direction toward achievement of goals.
+The job coaching relationship extends learning beyond the classroom, allows the case manager to apply fundamental and relevant child welfare concepts to real world practice in the field and encourages the supervisor to guide and develop child welfare best practice.